 A bad filling on the biting surface of the tooth might give you a sharp pain when biting down or chewing.
 At the same time, a lingual filling near your tongue, you might feel it develop an edge or a change in texture.
 If pervasive bacteria have worked their way between the filling and the healthy enamel of the tooth it might develop a light shade of gray in the nearby enamel.

-A Portland Dental PC dentist might be able to simply replace the filling with a slightly larger one.
+A Portland Dental dentist might be able to simply replace the filling with a slightly larger one.
 If too much enamel has been compromised, they might recommend replacing the enamel layer of the tooth with a crown.